 The Chair of the NRC or another director conducts a one on one performance discussion with the Board Chair and notifies the Company Secretary of the outcome.
 The CEO's performance is reviewed annually by the Board Chair.
-The other executive directors' performance reviews are conducted by the CEO.

 The Board assessments and director reviews were conducted during the reporting period.
 The Board takes the results into consideration when recommending directors for re-election.